atomic14/esp32-zxspectrum/desktop/README.md

 This uses the same code as the ESP32 version, but makes it a bit easier to develop and test as we can run it on the desktop.

+This is very much "dev" software, so expect bugs and missing features.

 # Building for the desktop

-The code is designed to run on a Mac, but it shold be pretty easy to get runningon windows.
+The code is designed to run on a Mac, but it shold be pretty easy to get running on windows.

 ```
-make clean
+make -f Makefile.emu clean
-make
+make -f Makefile.emu
 ./zx_emulator
 ```